 The most popular Office for lawyers is the Office of Legal Adviser where approximately 175 permanent attorneys negotiate, draft and interpret international agreements and resolve international issues involving human rights, political and military affairs, legislation and foreign assistance, international disputes, trade, peace and security.
 The Office is organized into sections that roughly correspond with the Department of State’s various bureaus and regional offices and is divided into 23 sections, including the offices at The Hague and in Geneva.
 Generally only 2Ls are accepted for summer interns and only U.S. citizens can be considered as attorney-advisers.

 Approximately 12 interns are hired each summer.
-Complete information on the Office including application deadlines, the Summer Intern Program, the Work Study (Extern) Program and full time employment can be found at www.state.gov/s/l/.
+Learn more about the Office of the Legal Adviser, including application deadlines, the Summer Intern Program, the Work Study (Extern) Program and full time employment.

 Due to the limited number of attorney slots available for summer internships and full time positions at the Office of the Legal Adviser excellent opportunities can be found as well in many other State Department Bureaus and Offices.
 As an example, last summer two HLS students worked in Riga, Latvia and Quito, Ecuador with the U.S. Department of State.
 Bureaus and Offices with interesting legal work include the Office of Civil Rights, the Office of the Inspector General, Legislation and Foreign Assistance, Law Enforcement and Intelligence, Human Rights and Refugees, Counter-terrorism and War Crimes Issues, and the Office of Treaty Affairs.
 For example, The Office of War Crimes Issues, advises the Secretary of State directly on U.S. efforts to address serious violations of international humanitarian law committed anywhere in the world.
 The office oversees U.S. support for the creation of courts and other judicial mechanisms to bring perpetrators of international law to justice.
 The Office of Treaty Affairs advises on treaty law and procedure, including drafting, negotiating, applying, interpreting and publishing treaties and other international agreements of the U.S. Constitutional questions including the powers of the President and the Congress are also addressed.
 Challenging and interesting legal work can also be found in the various regional bureaus under the Under Secretary for Political Affairs or the Under Secretary for Democracy and Global Affairs.
 As an example, the Bureau of European and Eurasian Affairs promotes foreign policy and U.S. interests in the region on issues such as national security, NATO enlargement, coordination with the EU and support for democracy, human rights, economic prosperity, the war on terrorism, and nonproliferation.